GUIDE 2024

 The difference is that technical writing only needs to inform, while proposal writing needs to inform and convince the target audience to take immediate action.

 Technical writing combines informative writing and technical knowledge to create informative documents for either end-users or coworkers.
-If a team management software company launches the latest update, they need a technical writer that will explain how to use the newest update for its users.
-Often the benefits aren’t as obvious, and users can be reluctant to change, so the writer needs to explain the usability in the quickest and most straightforward fashion.
+If a team management software company launches the latest update, it needs a technical writer to write articles that will explain how to use the newest update for its users.

 A proposal writer rarely has an individual user as the target audience.
 Usually, it’s a non-profit organization or a private sector business looking for a funding source.
 Furthermore, proposal writing doesn’t necessarily have a clear starting target.
 You need to locate the target (client’s strong and weak points) before you start writing.